OctopusDeploy/blog/blog/2020-06/cloning-a-space-with-octopus-api/index.md

 I ran into a few tricky spots in my API script.
 Specifically around:

 - Script package references
-- Manual intervention assigned teams
+- Assigning manual interventions to teams
 - Tenant variables
 - Handling different versions of Octopus Deploy (2020.2 cloning to 2020.1)

 I opted to follow the path of least resistance.
 I either wrote the code to remove items (package references), set a default (manual interventions), skip them (tenant variables), or added a guard clause to prevent it from running (different versions of Octopus Deploy).
-If I get a high enough demand for those specific items I'll probably look into adding them.
-But for now, the complexity in getting them working vs the reward just wasn't worth it.
+If I get a high enough demand for those specific items, I'll probably look into adding them.
+But for now, the complexity in getting them working vs. the reward just wasn't worth it.

-## Gathering the Data
+## Gathering the data

 My goal was to clone that project from our samples instance onto a new instance.
-A project is more than just a "project."
-It is dependent on a lot of other data inside Octopus.
-I focused on items I always have to create when standing up a new space or a new instance.
+A project is more than just a _project_.
+It is dependent on a lot of other data inside Octopus, so I focused on items I always have to create when standing up a new space or a new instance.

-The list of data I came up with was:
+This is the list of data I came up:

 - Environments
 - Worker Pools (not workers, just the pools)